Ofcom Boss Sacked For Opposing Brexit Wins Huge Pay-Off - Guido Fawkes

 “The parties now recognise that his departure from the post reflected changed circumstances since his recruitment and have agreed formal terms to resolve the dispute between them.”

 Matt Hancock’s department has now agreed to pay a substantial sum in compensation, which Guido understands could be up to £80,000.
-A arch-Remainer paid off with your cash despite clearing bringing Ofcom into disrepute with his blatant anti-Brexit bias…
+An arch-Remainer paid off with your cash despite clearing bringing Ofcom into disrepute with his blatant anti-Brexit bias…